davidlbowman/spotify-pomodoro/README.md

 # Spotify Pomodoro

-A lofi-styled pomodoro timer with Spotify integration.
+A lofi-styled pomodoro timer with Spotify integration and session tracking.
 Focus on your work while your favorite playlists play in the background.

 ## Features

 - Configurable focus and break durations (click the minutes to edit)
+- Timer presets: Classic (25/5), Long (50/10), Short (15/3)
-- Timer counts up after completion (overtime mode) - you decide when to take a break
+- Overtime mode - timer counts up after completion, you decide when to switch
+- Session statistics - track your focus time, streaks, and overtime
 - Spotify integration with playlist selection
 - Auto-shuffle and repeat for continuous music
 - Light/dark theme toggle
 - Keyboard-first controls
 - Audio notification when timer ends

-## Local Development Setup
+## Quick Start

 ### Prerequisites

 - [Bun](https://bun.sh/) v1.0+
-- A Spotify Developer account
+- A Spotify Developer account (for music integration)

 ### 1. Clone and Install